-We may also be prohibited from commercially selling certain products that we develop under our Lightwave and Luna Labs segments or related products based on the same core technologies if the U.S. government determines that the commercial availability of those products could pose a risk to national security.
+We may also be prohibited from commercially selling certain products that we develop if the U.S. government determines that the commercial availability of those products could pose a risk to national security.
 For example, certain of our wireless technologies have been classified as secret by the U.S. government and as a result we cannot sell them commercially.
 Any of these determinations would limit our ability to generate product sales and license revenues.